-(5).
-Mutation:
+(5) Mutation:

-The $j{th}$ gene is selected for mutation in individual $i{th}$ .
+The jth gene is selected for mutation in individual ith.
 At a particular locus, the gene is substituted with an allele, leading to the creation of a new individual.

 2.1.4.
-The firefly algorithm
+The Firefly Algorithm

-FA is a biologically-inspired optimization algorithm that utilizes group search.
+FA is a biologically inspired optimization algorithm that utilizes group search.
 Within a specified range, fireflies emit light randomly, and their attractiveness is directly proportional to the intensity of their light emissions.
 During the process of movement and aggregation, each firefly's flight position changes based on the luminosity of the brightest individual in the current time zone.
 Ultimately, all fireflies converge towards the brightest individual.

-The brightness function varying with distance in Gaussian form is defined as:
+The brightness function varying wi"h di'tance In Gaussian form is defined as:

-$$I = I_0 e^{-\gamma d^2}.
-(17)$$
+$$I = I_0 e^{-\gamma d^2}, \tag{17}$$

-where $I_0$ is the maximum brightness of fireflies; d is the distance between two fireflies; $\gamma$ is the absorption coefficient of light intensity.
+where I_0 is the maximum brightness of fireflies; d is the distance between two fireflies; γ is the absorption coefficient of light intensity.